Large fluctuations and transport properties of the L\'evy-Lorentz gas

 Then, the following asymptotic equivalence holds for all $q>0$:

-\end{theorem} Theorem \ref{annealed_moment} is proved in section \ref{proof_amoment} and confirms the findings (\ref{scaling}) of work \cite{Burioni1} for $\alpha\ge 1$.
-The proof combine the annealed central limit theorem stated by corollary \ref{CLTa}, to describe the fluctuations of $X_t$ at the spatial scale $\sqrt{t}$, with the uniform large deviation principle of theorem \ref{atail}, to deal with the fluctuations of $X_t$ at the spatial scale $t$.
-However, theorem \ref{annealed_moment} is not a simple consequence of corollary \ref{CLTa} and theorem \ref{atail} because additional work is needed to establish that the contribution of the fluctuations that are in between these two regimes is negligible.
-This additional work makes use of Rosenthal's inequalities \cite{Rosenthal1} to control the moments of sums of i.i.d.\ random variables.
+\end{theorem} Theorem \ref{annealed_moment} is proved in Section \ref{proof_amoment} and confirms the findings (\ref{scaling}) of Burioni, Caniparoli, and Vezzani \cite{Burioni1} for $\alpha>1$.
+The proof combine the annealed central limit theorem stated by Corollary \ref{CLTa}, to describe the typical fluctuations of $X_t$ at the spatial scale $\sqrt{t}$, with the precise large deviation principle of Theorem \ref{atail}, to deal with the large fluctuations of $X_t$ at the spatial scale $t$.
+However, Theorem \ref{annealed_moment} is not a simple consequence of Corollary \ref{CLTa} and Theorem \ref{atail} because additional work is needed to establish that the contribution of the fluctuations that are in between these two regimes is negligible.
+This additional work makes use of Rosenthal's inequalities \cite{Rosenthal1} to control the moments of a sum of i.i.d.\ random variables.

-Theorem \ref{annealed_moment} provides, in particular, the variance of the process $X_t$, which determines the nature of the diffusive dynamics.
-It is clear that $\EE[X_t]=0$ for all $t>0$ due to the symmetry of the model stated by lemma \ref{simmetria}, so that the variance of $X_t$ is the second moment $\EE[X_t^2]$ described by the following corollary of theorem \ref{annealed_moment}.
+Theorem \ref{annealed_moment} provides in particular the mean-square displacement, i.e.\ the variance of the particle displacement.
+It is clear that $\EE[X_t]=0$ for all $t>0$ due to the symmetry of the model stated by Lemma \ref{simmetria}, so that the variance of $X_t$ is the second moment $\EE[X_t^2]$ described by the following corollary of Theorem \ref{annealed_moment}.
 Let us point out that $g_2=\mu$.
-A simple calculus shows that $d_2=\sigma$ with
+A simple calculation shows that $d_2=\sigma$ with

-\begin{corollary} The following asymptotic equivalence holds within the setting of theorem \ref{annealed_moment}:
+\begin{corollary} The following asymptotic equivalence holds within the setting of Theorem \ref{annealed_moment}:

 \end{corollary}